Utah Consumer Privacy Act (UCPA): an overview

 • Right to deletion of personal data, if the data subject directly provided the data to the controller

-• Right to portability, obtaining a copy of their personal data that they provided to the controller, in a format that is:
+• Right to portability, obtaining a copy of their personal data from the controller, in a format that is:

 • portable to a technically reasonable extent